-INSIDE : Learn the simple steps for how to make a colorful DIY Confetti Tray!
+INSIDE : Check out the simple steps for how to make a colorful DIY Confetti Tray!
 There is a secret ingredient supply that really makes this a unique craft project that you can set out on display in your home.

 I love confetti.
 My love for confetti is very similar to my love for felt.
 Confetti is such a simple material, but it instantly adds a little more fun to any project, party or space that you use it in.

 Keep reading through the post for the full SUPPLY LIST!

-NOTE : I also wanted to make mention of the huge difference in color from the top image to the below image.
+NOTE : I wanted to make mention of the huge difference in color from the top image to the below image.
 I decided to take new pictures of this project (now 2018) because it’s now been over two years since I did this Confetti Tray (originally did the project in 2016).

-The paper has (obviously) completely dried, giving the tray an entirely different look from when I originally created it.
+The paper has completely dried, giving the tray an entirely different look from when I originally created it.
 It currently looks so much more like the actual confetti paper I had bought – more coral colors and less PINK!
 Still fun, both ways.

 First of all, have you all seen Mod Podge Dimensional Magic Glue before?
-The stuff is pretty amazing and it appears like there are about 2 million different things you can use it for!
-I keep wanting to try and make a few buttons using it.
+The stuff is pretty amazing and it appears like there are about 2 million different applications you can use it for!
+I have wanted to try to try it for so long.

 I bought two bottles of it and have been waiting for just the right project and was really excited with how this project turned out when I was all done with it.